zirongl/zirongl/README.md

 The PDF version of the final report can be accessed [here](https://github.com/zirongl/zirongl/blob/main/Examples/APSC401_FinalReport.pdf).
 The PDF version of the final Power Point Presentation can be accessed [here](https://github.com/zirongl/zirongl/blob/main/Examples/Canada's%20Energy%20Transition%20_FinalPresentation.pdf).

+## Data Analyst Case Study
+Red Cross DA Interview Scenario

+The PDF version of the question can be accessed [here] ().
+The PDF version of my answer can be accessed [here] ().